jemc/typhon/README.md

   The name was chosen as an anagram of Python.

-  In greek mithology, [Typhon](http://felc.gdufs.edu.cn/jth/myth/Greek%20Online/Typhon.htm) is one of the largest and most fearsome of all creatures.
+  In greek mythology, [Typhon](http://felc.gdufs.edu.cn/jth/myth/Greek%20Online/Typhon.htm) is one of the largest and most fearsome of all creatures.

   Theres a cool t-shirt showing what Typhon is all about:
   [snakes on rbx-head](http://twinsrpnt.com/blog/?p=180)